xylik/nomulus/docs/configuration.md

 should not be written in code as per the configuration methods above, as that would pose too high a risk of them accidentally being leaked, e.g. in a source control mishap.
-We use a secret store to persist these values in a secure manner, and abstract access to them using the `Keyring` interface.
+We use a secret store to persist these values in a secure manner, which is backed by the GCP Secret Manager.

 The `Keyring` interface contains methods for all sensitive configuration values, which are primarily credentials used to access various ICANN and ICANN- affiliated services (such as RDE).
 These values are only needed for real production registries and PDT environments.
 If you are just playing around with the platform at first, it is OK to put off defining these values until necessary.
-To that end, a `DummyKeyringModule` is included that simply provides an `InMemoryKeyring` populated with dummy values for all secret keys.
-This allows the codebase to compile and run, but of course any actions that attempt to connect to external services will fail because none of the keys are real.
+This allows the codebase to start and run, but of course any actions that attempt to connect to external services will fail because if the relevant key is not found in the Secret Manager.

-To configure a production registry system, you will need to either use the SecretManagerKeyring or write your own replacement module using `DummyKeyringModule` for guidance.
-Such a module should provide either an instance of `InMemoryKeyring` or your own custom implementation of `Keyring`.
+To configure a production registry system, you will need to add the required keys to the Secret Manager.
+To do so, you can use the Nomulus tool's `update_keyring_secret` command.
+First, run `nomulus -e ${ENV}

-In either case, configure the `keyring` section of the config file with the appropriate parameters.
-Use an `activeKeyring` of "CSM" with a project id for SecretManager to configure accordingly, for example:

-    keyring:
-      activeKeyring: CSM
+update_keyring_secret` to get the list of all key names (whose meanings should be obvious); then, for each key to be added or updated, put the data in a file and run `nomulus -e ${ENV} update_keyring_secret --input ${FILE} --keyname
+${KEY_NAME}`.

 ## Per-TLD configuration